Rei-MS/MetNumMC/05. PseudoPot/README.md

-Solution to theSchrödinger equation for periodic solids.
+Solution to the Schrödinger equation for periodic solids.
 Pseudopotential method.